Starting daysStarting days are Monday to Friday all year around except December and Ramadan

 The volunteer house can accommodate up to 15 volunteers at one time with a kitchen, living area and several bedrooms and bathrooms shared with other volunteers.

 Bathrooms are equipped with western style toilets and showers.
 Volunteers will need to bring their own towels and toiletries.
-There is a washing machine to do laundry for a small surcharge.
+There is a washing machine to do laundry, but you will need to bring your own laundry detergent.
+Or you can do handwashing.

 As the accommodation is a shared living space, all volunteers are expected to help keep the accommodation tidy.
 To assist with the cooking and cleaning there is a local “mama” who works several days a week.
 The accommodation also has a sitting room (common room) where volunteers can relax, socialise with other volunteers and the local team as well as watching TV, Netflix or just relaxing on the sofa with a good book.
 There is a curfew if volunteers go out in the evening to be back before midnight.